sharpest-minds/hiring-tips/README.md

 9. In other words: learn as much as you can from each no, then deliberately move on. **It doesn't matter how many nos you get.** All that matters is that one of them is a yes.
 And that will happen!!!

+# 🌍 Read this if you are **not** a US or Canadian citizen or permanent resident

+If you aren't a resident of either the USA or Canada, you might need a permit or a work visa to get a job in either country.

+If you want to work in the USA, you'll probably need an H1B visa.
+Getting one is hard, and it's gotten harder recently.
+It also restricts your options to only applying to companies that sponsor H1B.
+It doesn't cost a company that much (~$5k) but not all of them sponsor H1B because it can sometimes take up to 6 months for one to get approved.

+If you'd like to work in the USA eventually, you should seriously think about first working in Canada, building up a year's experience, and only then going back and applying for jobs in the USA.
+Not only will you be in less of a rush that way, you'll also have the leverage that comes from having 1+ years of industry experience.
+In fact, some employers don't sponsor visas for junior engineers, but do sponsor them for mid and senior level engineers.
+That means you'll have more options if you're in the latter category.

+If you're trying to get a job in Canada, the visa process is a lot easier.
+Canada has a program called the Global Talent Stream (GTS), which is designed to bring highly skilled international talent into the country.
+The GTS is similar to the H1B, except that there are no quotas and you can get approved for one in 5-10 business days instead of six months.
+You do need to get a job that has a minimum annual salary; you can find out what that minimum is [at this website](https://www.jobbank.gc.ca/wagereport/occupation/227159).

+## SharpestMinds deals for international residents

+If you're an international resident trying to get a job in Canada, SharpestMinds can help you in two ways:

+1. We have an deal with [MaRS](https://www.marsdd.com), a local government/industry organization.
+Under our deal, MaRS staff will personally support any SharpestMinds student in navigating Canada's GTS visa system.
+But more than that: **MaRS will also handle the GTS application process for any company that hires one of our grads!** Make sure to mention this if you're interviewing at a Canadian company, because they need to know this before the offer stage.
+Having MaRS handle their application process probably saves them ~$4k in legal fees they'd otherwise have to pay if they hired you.

+2. We also have an agreement with [GlobalSkills.io](http://globalskills.io), a recruiting company that places internationals at Canadian companies through GTS.
+If you're international, they can connect you to their hiring partners and help their partners with the GTS application process.

+Both of the deals above are free for you to use, so take advantage of them!
+To redeem either deal, DM an admin on SharpestMinds Slack and we'll get you set up.

 # Random FAQ

 ### What if I don't know what career path to follow?